nevermin9/YDict/README.md

 [website](https://v4i-movi.pages.dev/)

 Under development:
 - Ability to create collections of cards to learn words.
-The user will be able to write associations to the word and examples of usage for the purpose of learning words.
-The sentences will be able to create with AI (using GPT-3.5)
+The user will be able to write associations for the word and examples of usage for the purpose of learning words.
+The sentences will be able to create with AI
 - Ability to work offline - PWA

 To run project locally you need Node.js 20.3.0